SuperOfficeDocs/crmscript/docs/api-reference/classes/String/utf8Encode.md

 * **Returns:** The UTF-8 representation of the string

-The characters are coded using the utf-8 format, and the string returned consists of only ascii characters, encoding the unicode characters (outside ASCII/Latin-1) in utf-8 format.
+The characters are coded using the UTF-8 format, and the string returned consists of only ASCII characters, encoding the Unicode characters (outside ASCII/Latin-1) in UTF-8 format.